lachrist/bercow/README.md

       Default: "u"
   --format-template
       The template string to format the parts of the target file.
-  --filter-regexp
+  --exclude-regexp
-      Regular expression to indicate whether a file should be tested when no layout file is present in the directory.
+      Regular expression to exclude files from testing when no ordering file is present in the directory.
-      Default: "^[^.]"
+      Default: "^\."
-  --filter-regexp-flags
+  --exclude-regexp-flags
-      The flags to use for --filter-regexp.
+      The flags to use for --exclude-regexp.
       Default: "u
   --no-memoization
       Disable memoization.